lutencjusz/JMSTest/README.md

 # JMSTest
-System to test performance of JMS Servers (JAVA, Appache)
+System to test performance of JMS Servers (JAVA, Appache-activeMQ 5.15.2)